finite-element/finite-element-course/doc/source/8_nonlinear_problems.rst

       b. the Jacobian; and

-      c. the forcing term required by your choice of manufactured solution.
+   c. the forcing term implied by the specified manufactured solution.

       A neatly hand-written or a typed submission are equally acceptable.